 The Academic Success Center offers free tutoring to all RichmondCC students who are experiencing academic difficulty.
 Coordinators provide appropriate tutors and/or study materials.
 Assistance and materials are also available to students who want to improve mathematics, reading, study, or writing skills.
-The Center provides proctoring services for RichmondCC curriculum instructors and students of other educational institutions in the United States.
+The Center provides free test proctoring to the students of RichmondCC and to students from universities that have signed articulation agreements with RichmondCC.
+Those students who are neither may schedule test proctoring for a fee.